cloudant-labs/graphdb-slate/docs/includes/guides/transactions.md

 }
 ```

 Calling this view with the `group=true&key={account}` options gives you a running balance for a particular account.
-To give refunds, insert a document with values to balance to balance out the transaction in question.
+To give refunds, insert a document with values to balance out the transaction.

 Logging events and aggregating them to determine an object's state is called [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html).
-It can provide SQL-like transactional atomicity even in a [NoSQL database](#json) like Cloudant.
+It can provide SQL-like transactional [atomicity](#acid_atomic) even in a [NoSQL database](#json) like Cloudant.

 ### Event Sourcing